Tax Guide · FY 2025-26

 ITAA 1997, s.28-25 · ATO rate: 88¢/km for FY 2025-26 · Maximum: 5,000 km

-The cents-per-kilometre method allows a deduction of 88 cents per kilometre for the first 5,000 work-related kilometres per year — a maximum deduction of $4,400.
-No receipts are required, but you must be able to substantiate the work purpose.
+Depending on individual circumstances and eligibility, the cents-per-kilometre method allows a deduction of 88 cents per kilometre for the first 5,000 work-related kilometres per year — a maximum deduction of $4,400.
+Receipts are not required, but the work purpose must be substantiated.

 - ›Applies to cars (not motorcycles or utes > 1 tonne GVM).